Watch: Texas man’s Lil Jon light show goes viral - NewsBreak

 Watch: Texas man’s Lil Jon light show goes viral

-AUSTIN, Texas — There are intense holiday light displays, and then there are Frankie To-ong’s virtual displays, shot at his home 30 minutes from Houston, for the whole world to see on TikTok .
+AUSTIN, Texas ( KXAN ) — There are intense holiday light displays, and then there are Frankie To-ong’s virtual displays, shot at his home 30 minutes from Houston, for the whole world to see on TikTok .

-While To-ong has been doing the virtual light shows choreographed to popular songs since 2012, it’s his recent Lil Jon video that has gone most viral on TikTok and other social media platforms.How much does a strand of Christmas lights add to your electric bill?
+While To-ong has been doing the virtual light shows choreographed to popular songs since 2012, it’s his recent Lil Jon video that has gone most viral on TikTok and other social media platforms.KFC once again selling fried chicken-scented fire log

 The video, which has the text “Lil’ Jon did my Christmas lights this year” has been seen almost 30 million times.
 To-ong has more than 450,000 followers on TikTok.

 The music sequences are for social media only, To-ong said.
-He’s usually playing Christmas music — not subjecting his neighbors to Lil Jon over and over.FOX4 Newsletters: Get news updates sent to your inbox
+He’s usually playing Christmas music — not subjecting his neighbors to Lil Jon over and over.Elevate your holiday cocktail game à la Hotel Carmichael

 “I’ve gone viral every year in some capacity since 2017,” he said.